BhargaviBonam/taskmanager_ReactNative/README.md

 # taskmanager_ReactNative
 This is react native notes manager app

-clone the repo by using the command   git clone
+clone the repo by using the command   #git clone

+move to the folder by using the command #cd taskmanager_ReactNative

-install the dependencies by using npm install
+install the dependencies by using #npm install

-then run the data by using npm start command
+then run the data by using #npm start